Company Electric Car

 Buying a car through the company

 The company can provide a charging point both at work and home and no benefit in kind would arise even if some of the charge is used for private miles.
-If you use your personal electricity to charge the car for business mileage, you can reimburse yourself, please see our Fuel advisory page for the most up to date rates.
-If you can measure the electricity used to charge your car then a direct claim can be made from the company for home electric costs
+If you use your personal electricity to charge the car for business mileage, you can reimburse yourself – please see the fuel advisory page for the most up‑to‑date rates.
+If you can measure the electricity used to charge your car then a direct claim can be made from the company for home electric costs.

-All company car running costs such as maintenance & insurance can be paid through the company and VAT reclaimed as appropriate.
-Your company should be named as the car owner with DVLA.
+All company‑car running costs such as maintenance and insurance can be paid through the company and VAT reclaimed as appropriate.
+Your company should be named as the car owner with the DVLA.

 Leasing a car through the company

-If you lease the car and the company owns the car at the end of the lease (e.g. hire purchase), the rules are the same as for ‘Buying the car through the company’ above.
+If you lease the car and the company owns the car at the end of the lease (for example, hire purchase), the rules are the same as for buying the car through the company above.

 If you only lease the car for a certain number of years and then give it back, the car will not be an asset in the company.